 B.2.f.
 Probationary faculty have the right to declare the deliberative part of the tenure meeting open (See s.
-19. 85 (1) (b); https://www.wisconsin.edu/general-counsel/legal-topics/open-meetings-law/).
-The tenure candidate may ask that the meeting be conducted in open session by submitting a written request to the DES chair at least seven (7) calendar days before the meeting.
+19. 85 (1) (b);

 B.2.g.
 The tenure candidate shall attend their tenure review meeting, make an oral presentation, and engage in a question and answer session with the committee about their record of teaching, scholarship, and service.
 Guests may attend the meeting while it is in open session, but may not participate.